VertaAI/modeldb/server/README.md

 # Introduction

-ModelDB is a system for storing machine learning operations.
-This repository houses the ModelDB server, which is responsible for exposing a Thrift API so that clients can store machine learning operations, like training a model, in a database.
+The ModelDB server is responsible for storing all the ModelDB data and exposing a query interface for this data.
+The ModelDB server exposes a thrift API for storing data to and querying data from the ModelDB.

-# Usage
+# Setup

-Make sure you've installed SQLite3.
+ModelDB Server currently uses SQLite3 for storing data.
+So make sure you've installed SQLite3.

 Create the SQLite database and tables for ModelDB using: